Alipsa/munin/README.md

-# renjin-web-reports
+# Munin
-This is a reports server for reports created in R based on Renjin and Spring Boot
+This is a reports server for reports created in R based on Renjin and Spring Boot.
+The name comes from the one of Odins ravens who he sent out every day to scout the world and bring him back reports.

 # Basic idea
 This is a reporting server that can run and display reports created in Renjin R on the web.

-Currrently, it support R reports where the R program returns html.
+Currently, it support R reports where the R program returns html.
 This can be done by using the htmlcreator package for Renjin, e.g:
 ```r
 library('se.alipsa:htmlcreator')